The Greater Jihad

 10. Al-Qari, al-Asrar al-Marfu‘ah (Beirut: al-Maktab al-Islami, 1986), no.211; al-Suyuti, al-Durar al-Muntathirah (Riyadh: University of Riyadh, 1983), no.245.

 11. Majmu‘ Fatawa (Riyadh: Dar ‘Alam al-Kutub, 1991), 11:197-8.
-Stating that the hadith ‘has no basis (la asl lahu)’ usually means that the hadith is chainless which, in this case, is incorrect.
+Stating that the hadith ‘has no basis (la asl lahu)’ conventionally means the hadith is chainless which, in this case, is incorrect.
 For the hadith does indeed have a chain, albeit flawed.
-Declaring that no hadith authorities have recorded it is also an error; for al-Bayhaqi and al-Khatib both relate it in their respective works.
+Declaring that no hadith authorities have recorded it is another erroneous claim.
+For al-Bayhaqi and al-Khatib both relate it in their respective works.

 12. Al-Bukhari, no.2785.
 Something similar is related by Muslim, no.1876.